 - Objectionable conduct,

-- Any disparaging comments or conduct which undermines the integrity of teammates, parents, opponents, officials, coaches, sponsors, the CDS Program, or the NTHA and its Board either verbally, in writing or through email, social media, Teamsnap and all other digital platforms.
+- Any disparaging comments or conduct which undermines the integrity of teammates, parents, opponents, officials, coaches, sponsors, or the NTHA and its Board either verbally, in writing or through email, social media, Teamsnap and all other digital platforms.

 In particular, all members will refrain from:

 - Disrespectful, offensive, abusive, racist or sexist comments and behaviour,

 - Abusing/damaging the property of hotels, rinks, restaurants and any other facilities used in connection with NTHA activities,

 - Physical/sexual abuse or assault.
 (These behaviours should be reported immediately to law enforcement.)